dfaroughy/FID-MNIST/README.md

 we propose a metric similar to the [Fréchet Inception Distance (FID)](https://arxiv.org/abs/1706.08500).
 This metric replaces the `InceptionNet-v3` architecture with a classifier better suited for MNIST-like images.

-While more complex architectures could be used, our experiments demonstrate that a slightly modified [`LeNet`](http://yann.lecun.com/exdb/publis/pdf/lecun-95b.pdf) classifier, achieving an accuracy above $95$% for MNIST digit classification, leads to a good similarity metric.
-The *Fréchet LeNet Distance* (FLD) is the Frechet distance between the target and reference comnputed computed from feature of the last layers of a pre-trained `LeNet-5` classifier.
+Our experiments demonstrate that a slightly modified [`LeNet-5`](http://yann.lecun.com/exdb/publis/pdf/lecun-95b.pdf) architecture, with classification accuracy above $99$% for MNIST digits, leads to a good similarity metric that correlates well with human judgement.
+We define the *Fréchet LeNet Distance* (FLD) as the Frechet distance between hidden features of the last layers of a pre-trained LeNet classifier evaluated on target and reference datasets.

-We show that the $FLD_2$ metric (computed from the features in the second fully-connected layer) correlates well with human judgment when applied to the MNIST digits dataset.
-Similarily, $FLD_3$ is a good metric for a binerized the MNIST dataset.
-The resulting FLD values increases monotonically as more corruption is introduced to the images.
-This trend is consistent across various distortions, such as:
+As can be seen below, the FLD values of the three fully-connected layers (third is the output before softmaxing) increases monotonically as more corruption is introduced to the images.
+This trend is consistent across various distortions:

 - Gaussian noise,
 - Gaussian blur,